yufeng97/COMP90024-CCC-notes/README.md

                     - Consider a (long running) producer P and a consumer C such that C depends on P for the value of some variable V. If the value of V is *predictable*, we can execute C speculatively using a predicted value in parallel with P.
                         - If the prediction turns out to be correct, we gain performance since C doesn’t wait for P anymore.
                         - If the prediction is incorrect (which we can find out when P completes), we have to take corrective action, cancel C and restart C with the right value of V again.
-            - Parametric Computation
-                - not discussed?
     -  Communication (relates with MPI)
         - Flow of information and coordination among tasks that are created in the partition stage
-        -  Agglomeration
+    - Agglomeration (集聚)
         - (performance measuring) Tasks and communication created in above stages are evaluated for performance and implementation cost
         - Tasks may be grouped into larger tasks to improve communication
         - Individual communications can be bundled
     - Mapping/Scheduling
         - (design to be able to scale up/down) Assign tasks to processors such that job completion time is minimized and resource utilization is maximized

 ### past exam
 - > [sample Q5] A) Explain Amdahl's law and discuss the challenges of its practical implementation.
 [2]
     - Program always bound by limitations caused by sequential part.
-    - no matter how mang cores thrown at problem will be limited to the sequential part of the algorithm.
+    - no matter how many cores thrown at problem will be limited to the sequential part of the algorithm.
-        - Also inlcudes overheads required to deal with parallelism (loops, variables, communications)
+    - Also includes overheads required to deal with parallelism (loops, variables, communications)
 - > [2014 Q4] A) Define Gustafson-Barsis’ law for scaled speed-up of parallel programs.
 [2]

     - Gustafson-Barsis’s Law suggests that with enough processors and remaining tasks, speed up will always meet the requirement.
 Faster (more parallel) equipment available, larger problems can be solved in the same time.
 - > [2014 Q4] B) A parallel program takes 128 seconds to run on 32 processors.
 The total time spent in the sequential part of the program is 12 seconds.
 What is the scaled speedup?
 [2]
     - S(N) = N - alpha * (N - 1) where N = n processors, alpha = time on sequential / time on parallel
     - S(N) = 32 - (12/128) * (32-1) = 931/32 = 29.09375
 - > [2014 Q4] C) According to Gustafson-Barsis’ law, how much faster could the application _theoretically_ run if it ran across all 32 processors compared to running on a single processor?
 [3]

     - we know from b/ that it (theoretically) runs 29.09375 times faster using 32 processors compared to running on a single processor.
     - If it takes 128 seconds with the 32 processor case then it would (theoretically) take 29.09375*128 = 3724 seconds in the single processor case.
 - > [2014 Q4] D) Why is theoretically italicized in the above?
 [3]

   - you are not factoring the overheads dealing with the scalling system.
 If you have parallel processing, this can carry additional overheads, e.g. loops, communications, variables introduced to deal with parallel aspects.
 While you don't have this overheads in sequential programs.

 - > [2014 Q3] A) What is Flynn’s Taxonomy?
 [2]
     - |               | Simple Instruction | Multiple Instruction |
         | ------------- | ------------------ | -------------------- |